-Extensive experience in edging, lapping, polishing and cleaning enabled Coresix to quickly become a premier supplier of precision glass components to an array of markets.
-Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the markets we serve.
+As a custom glass manufacturer, Coresix has quickly become a premier supplier of precision glass components to an array of markets.
+Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the customers we serve.

-Introduction of materials into the Coresix glass fabrication process usually involves sizing of the substrate for subsequent operations.
-This can be achieved by several means depending on the overall dimensions, thickness and type of glass being used.
+The introduction of materials into the Coresix glass fabrication process usually involves sizing the substrate for subsequent operations.
+This can be achieved by several means depending on the overall dimensions, thickness, and type of glass being used.

 Our lapping and polishing experience dates to the late ‘70’s when flat substrates were required for mirror coatings used in copy machines and printing presses.

 Coresix has multiple UV and CO2 laser systems for the application of unique serialization to glass wafers.
-Our systems accommodate SEMI standards and custom parameters to precise location.
+Our systems accommodate SEMI standards and custom parameters to precise locations.
 Once the laser mark is applied, the wafer is re-cleaned and inspected before final packaging.
-Wafer ID’s can be applied to the label and data provided to each part.
+Wafer IDs can be applied to the label and data provided to each part.

 A surface imperfection not visible to the naked eye can become a glaring defect when magnified in the end product.
-A particle of glass, a finger print, a water spot may go unnoticed until enhanced by the application of optical films.
+A particle of glass, a fingerprint, or a water spot may go unnoticed until enhanced by the application of optical films.